seuros/lapsoss/README.md

 ## Built for Rails, Not Around It

 Lapsoss integrates with Rails' native error reporting API introduced in Rails 7.
-No monkey-patching, no middleware gymnastics:
+No monkey-patching, no global error handlers:

 ```ruby
 # It just works with Rails.error: